markstanl/markstanl/README.md

-- 👋 Hi, I’m @markstanl
+##👋 Hi, I’m @markstanl
-- 🎓 I am an undergraduate student at UW-Madison
+🎓 I am an undergraduate cs and math student at UW-Madison 🖥️ I am interested in AI, and software development
-- 🖥️ I'm studying computer science and math
-- 👀 I’m interested in AI, Web Development, being a good person
-- 🌱 I’m currently learning web development, with an interest in the front
+🧠 I am currently learning about web development, specializing in the front
-- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me ...
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I enjoy philosophizing